Caotichazard/Breakout/Readme.md

 # A Simple Breakout Game

-Hi, I'm a CS student from UFScar a brazillian university, and right now I'm delving into the world of gamedev.
+Hi, I'm a CS student and right now I'm delving into the world of gamedev.

 My prior experience with gamedev is close to none, I have made a game with some friends for a gamejam: https://gamejolt.com/games/cybermyth/374618